-The tiller and the rudder should be 180 degrees - parallel to the centerline of the boat.
-If the rudder is off, it is like trying to walk while you are leaning 5 degrees to starboard.
-Note - The tiller can be off a bit, but not the rudder.
-If the tiller seems to off by a few degrees, that is okay.
-Conversely, the Rudder must be truly on or parallel to the center line.
+The black plastic Tiller and Rudder should be 180 degrees - parallel to the centerline of the boat.
+If the Rudder is off, it is like trying to walk while you are leaning 5 degrees to starboard.

 Tip: All you can do is eyeball it.
 If it looks okay, it should be okay.
-If it doesn't look okay, then re-set the Fork Arm as explained above.
+If it doesn't look okay, then re-set the Fork Arm as explained in Section C.